usds/us-forms-system/README.md

 ### Contributing to this project:

 Please read our [Code of Conduct](https://github.com/usds/us-forms-system/blob/master/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/usds/us-forms-system/blob/master/CONTRIBUTING.md) for more details.

-#### Join the contributor mailing list:

-To receive regular updates about this project, please join our mailing list by sending an email to forms-subscribe-request@listserv.gsa.gov.

 #### Contact the project team: